 **** Arkansas reports a 2% average premium rate decrease on its health insurance marketplace, which includes the private option for Medicaid-eligible individuals.
 The state previously posted plan-specific rates but has taken them down.

 ***** Rate published by Montana which includes individual, on-exchange plans only.
 While 4 plans will be participating in their exchange, the average individual rate is based upon the first 3 rates received.

 PwC’s Health Research Institute (HRI) collected and analyzed data from public health insurance rate filings and statements from insurance commissioners.
 Because not all states provide enrollment data, HRI chose to report simple overall averages to enable the most direct comparisons.

 The numbers in this map are based on averages across metal tiers and ages, since many states report aggregate information that is not easily broken down into these categories.

 HRI has reported proposed rates and increases.
 Some states are only reporting partial premium information at this time, such as which insurers are intending to participate in 2015, or percentage of rate change without actual premium data.
+Only filings containing rate data are included in the analysis, except as otherwise noted.
 HRI will update its map to reflect finalized rates and more complete data as it becomes available.